A guide to helping states standardize grant management processes for compliance and maximum drawdown.

 Regular and detailed trainings are important to maintain effective internal controls.
 Everyone involved in grants management in your state needs to be fully aware of your processes and comfortable with any technology deployed.

 Another solution to improving internal controls is having a centralized hub for your grants.
 This is especially helpful when sub-recipients are involved.
-Instead of using disparate systems, consolidate your information on one system to consolidate information and keep everyone from your team to your sub-recipients on the same page.
+Instead of using disparate systems, consolidate your information on one system to keep everyone, your team and sub-recipients, on the same page.

 When states don’t distinguish a clear allocation of duties, parts of the process may fall to the wayside.
 If there is not a system or structure noting who handles what task and when, it’s more likely that your state will forget or ignore grant dollars.